memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 ### CMake integration

 The build output shows us that Devicetree - just like Kconfig - is a central part of any application build.
-It is, in fact, added to your build via the CMake module `zephyr/cmake/modules/dts.cmake`.
+It is added to your build via the CMake module `zephyr/cmake/modules/dts.cmake`.
 The first thing that Zephyr is looking for, is the _Devicetree compiler_ `dtc` (see, `zephyr/cmake/modules/FindDtc.cmake`).
 Typically, this tool is in your `$PATH` after installing Zephyr or loading your Zephyr environment:

 ```bash
 $ where dtc